-It has been stated as one of the seven wonders of North America and possesses some of the rarest semi-precious metals in the world, along with having an impressive collection of dinosaur fossils.
+It has been stated as one of the seven wonders of North America.
+It possesses some of the rarest semi-precious metals globally, along with an impressive collection of dinosaur fossils.

 The tidal extremities observed in the Bay of Fundy further add to its reputation as a natural phenomenon, while the whales that can be observed there only make it better.

 The unique pattern of tides in the Bay of Fundy allows a range of whale species, in addition to sea birds and other marine life, to inhabit this area quite frequently.

 The cliff structures and amazing cruise tours on offer make the experience all the more satisfying, as it is possible to spot whales either from one of the cliff faces or on one of the whale watching cruises.